 Molding or "stamping" has been used for years to shape metal products like car bodies, home appliances, and industrial fixtures.
 Metal stamping dies are cumbersome and cost thousands of dollars to produce.
 Only large companies can afford to build, operate, store, or even move these tools.
 Composite materials offer a cost effective way for anyone to make even large production runs of identical plastic parts in molds they can produce themselves.

 This white paper will describe the steps necessary to create accurate, high-quality, low-distortion molds for producing composite parts.
-It is intended to help novice through intermediate builders obtain successful results with their first project.
+It is intended to help the novice through intermediate builders obtain successful results with their first project.
 While many of the principles described are the same as large-scale industrial techniques, the suggestions offered are meant to be used in small shops, garages, or workshops to help individuals produce BIG results!
 For this reason, the examples listed are intended to be scaled-down, helpful industrial hints.

 Male and female molds are the only two fundamental types of forms, but they yield significantly different finished parts.
 The least time consuming and cheapest method is the male or positive mold.
 This is a form that mimics the final shape of the part, but the part is fabricated over its outer surface.
 It is true that this type of mold is quicker to construct, but each part produced will have a rough outer texture which requires laborious finishing.
 The part will also "grow" during lamination.
 Usually this is undesirable, but if the mold is intentionally made slightly smaller the part will grow into the desired finished dimensions.
 Male molds should be used when fewer than 5-10 parts are being produced.
 Larger runs usually warrant the time and cost of female molds.
-The remainder of this white paper will deal mostly with construction female molds, but male molds can be made using the same materials.
+The remainder of this white paper will deal mostly with construction of female molds, but male molds can be made using the same materials.

-Female or cavity molds are generally more costly, but they offer numerous advantages for medium for medium to large production runs.
+Female or cavity molds are generally more costly, but they offer numerous advantages for medium to large production runs.
 Finishing time is significantly reduced because every part emerges with a smooth outer surface.
-Female molds also lend themselves to use with core materials because the outer skin is always a smooth regardless of how inconsistently the core is used inside the part.
+Female molds also lend themselves to use with core materials because the outer skin is always smooth regardless of how inconsistently the core is used inside the part.
 Either type of mold can be used for vacuum bagging, but female molds are usually easier to seal while achieving good surfacing characteristics.
-If more that 5-10 parts which need smooth finished are being produced, female molds are worth the extra effort.
+If more that 5-10 parts which need a smooth finish are being produced, female molds are worth the extra effort.

 Compression molds are sometimes made by using both a male and a female form.
 These "matched" molds are excellent for producing precision parts.
 The molds are loaded with reinforcement and resin before they are closed and tightened.
 Excess resin is squeezed out, voids are reduced, and parts emerge smooth on both sides.
 Compression molds can also be modified for use with resin infusion or injection.
 The key is to think about the intended use of the finished part and what type of mold will be necessary to build it.
 If this is considered in advance, there is no limit to the type of parts that can be produced.